TRACK CHAIR

 - What are the best practices for maintaining efficiency and effectiveness in remote or hybrid agile teams?

-- How can agile teams ensure inclusivity and leverage diversity to enhance teamperformance and innovation?
+- How can agile teams ensure inclusivity and leverage diversity to enhance team performance and innovation?

-Possible additional topics for the minitrack include but are not limited to:
+Possible additional topics for the mini-track include but are not limited to:

 - AI-enabled code development tools